by: Obert Madondo | Jan. 21, 2013

 Earlier, I blogged about a new study by the Canadian Centre for Policy Alternatives, which compares the Canada and Alberta experiences to that of Norway, another major petroleum producing and exporting country.
 The Harper Conservatives are progressively giving foreign and domestic Big Oil interests the driver’s seat.
-Canada’s lucrative tar sands are now 71% foreign-owned.
+According to environmental groups, Canada’s lucrative tar sands are now 71% foreign-owned.
 Big Oil appropriates a disproportionate share of our petro-wealth.

 The Norwegians took a very different path and achieved radically different results.
 They stood up to powerful outside Big Oil interests.

 By standing their ground with a clear vision and united front, Norwegians negotiated arguably the toughest ever terms with the world’s most powerful industrial sector.
 They now enjoy full employment, no debt, generous social programs, and have over $600 billion in the bank – putting them $1.2 trillion ahead of Canada.
 MORE

 As a result, Norway has been very effective in distributing the benefits of oil wealth both regionally and throughout its population.
 It’s maintained one of the lowest levels of income inequality in the world.
 Furthermore, Norway is a climate leader with the most ambitious carbon reduction plan in the industrialized world.